dynamoose/dynamoose/README.md

 ## API Docs

 The documentation can be found at https://dynamoosejs.com/api.
+You can also find additional examples at https://dynamoosejs.com/examples.

 ## Help Wanted!

 Help improve Dynamoose.
 I need all the help I can get to improve test coverage and the documentation.
-If you would like to help please look at the `/test` and `/docs/_docs` folders and make a PR.
+If you would like to help please look at the `/test` folder to add tests to the project along with `/docs/_docs` and `/docs/_examples` folders to help write better documentation and examples for Dynamoose.
+You can create a PR (pull request) to get your changes merged in.
+Thank you very much!!

 ## Change log